a-b-street/abstreet/docs/design/code.md

 onto it. probably have to use lazy static. not even sure I'll use this implicit style long-term -- when two sims are running side-by-side, might be very necessary to plumb more log context anyway.

+## Code layers

+At some point, geometry was a separate layer from the graph base-layer of map_model.
+That doesn't work -- we can't even reason about what turns logically exist without operating on cleaned-up geometry.